DauphineWeb/ProgrammationWeb2023/05-24 Testing and Deployment/README.md

 # CI/CD

-Continuous Integration, Continuous Delivery, a set of best-practices for projects that involves teams of developers.
+Continuous Integration and Continuous Delivery describes a set of best-practices that a group of developers should follow when working as a team on a project.

 CI is a software development practice where developers regularly merge their code changes into a central repository, typically multiple times a day.
 Once the code is merged, automated builds and tests are done to ensure some level of code quality.
 It should (hopefully) catch bugs as early as possible.

 In the next stage, CD is an approach in which release cycles of a software are rather short.
 This ensures that any version of the software can be released reliably at any time.
-Also utilizes a lot of automation.
+In the past, software companies typically released major version upgrades with a bunch of new features.
+This is slowly falling out of favor.

-The key benefits are:
+Here are some of the key benefits of using CI/CD:

 * reducing compatibility issues when teams are working together,
 * quickly isolate and find problems through automated testing with every merge,